Register To Vote

-To pre-register to vote at 17-years-old in Minnesota, you must be at least 18-years-old when the next election occurs (special, township, state primary, or state general).
+To pre-register to vote as a 17-year-old in Minnesota, you must be at least 18 years old when the next election occurs (special, township, state primary, or state general).

 Because special elections can be called at unexpected times, your application may be returned if an election becomes scheduled in between the date you register and your birthday.
 If that happens, simply wait until that election passes, and register again.

 It's quick and easy!
 You will need your Minnesota driver’s license or Minnesota identification card number, or the last four numbers of your Social Security number.

 Download and print forms in English and other languages.
 Use these forms to register yourself or to register others in a voter registration drive.

 You can register or update your registration when you vote, whether that is at your polling place on Election Day or at an early voting location.
 You will need proof of residence to register.
 Learn more about registering when you vote.

 You can see if you are registered at your current address.